SoftUni-Internal/interactive-content/EN/04-Routing/03-React-Router.md

 **ActiveClassName** is almost the as **activeStyle**.

-But with the difference that instead of in\-line CSS, we put the name of the class.
+But with the difference that instead of in-line CSS, we put the name of the class.

 [/slide]